RoyalUr/RoyalUr.net/docs/CODEBASE.md

 has support for WebP, we load WebP versions of the assets instead of the PNG versions.

-## 🎨 Some images are combined into Sprites
-The images for the dice and menu buttons are combined into sprites so that they can be loaded all at once instead of in several requests.
-This is only used for images where it is unlikely that any one image would change without the others having to change.

 ## 🏛️ Resources are versioned
 The assets loaded by the client include a version number in their URLs.
 This allows us to give those assets 10-year cache times,